Playwright vs. Puppeteer in 2024: Which Should You Choose

 Page Object Methods in Puppeteer

-Similarly, most Playwright's page object methods work in Puppeteer.
+Most Playwright's page object methods work in Puppeteer.
 Here are some of them.

 Object Methods Meaning

-goto() Visit a page for the first time
+goto() Visit a page for the first time.

-goBack() To go back to the previous page
+goBack() Go back to the previous page.

-screenshot() To screenshot a page.
+screenshot() Screenshot a page.

-keyboard.press() This method lets you specify the key to press.
+keyboard.press() Specify the key to press.

-waitFor() To delay subsequent actions.
+waitFor() Delay subsequent actions.

 locator() The locator class grabs elements using multiple selector combinations.

-Web Scraping with Puppeteer
+Web Scraping With Puppeteer

-To scrape a webpage using Puppeteer, import the Puppeteer module for web scraping and the fs module for saving the scraped data into a CSV file.
+To scrape a web page using Puppeteer, import the Puppeteer module for web scraping and the fs module for saving the scraped data into a CSV file.

 scraper.js